eshedmargalit/cn_preschool/cbb_fascicles/m2_JupyGit/git_started.md

-   checkout   Switch branches or restore working tree files commit     Record changes to the repository diff       Show changes between commits, commit and working tree, etc merge      Join two or more development histories together rebase     Reapply commits on top of another base tip tag        Create, list, delete or verify a tag object signed with GPG
+   checkout   Switch branches or restore working tree files commit     Record changes to the repository diff       Show changes between commits, commit and working tree, etc merge      Join two or more development histories togither rebase     Reapply commits on top of another base tip tag        Create, list, delete or verify a tag object signed with GPG